 - Authorized to work in the U.S. without sponsorship (strongly preferred).

-HEI offers competitive salaries, excellent benefits, and a flexible, stimulating environment.
-Interested applicants should submit as soon as possible a letter (including salary expectations), curriculum vitae, the names of three references with contact information, and two samples of independent writing.
+HEI offers competitive salaries, excellent benefits, and a flexible, stimulating environment. inquiries should include a letter (including salary expectations), curriculum vitae, the names of three references with contact information, and two samples of independent writing.

 Please send your materials to: